 - Attend a one hour meeting each month with the SI Coordinator- held during college hour

-- Attend a one hour meeting each week with the SI Team Leader- Dates TBD
+- Attend a 30 minute meeting each week with the SI Team Leader- Dates TBD

 - Maintain contact via email or in person with the course professor each week